Svyatocheck/Svyatocheck/README.md

 I'm a master's student from Russia who has already done a bunch of cool projects in Python and Kotlin.

-Now I'm working in Data Science and starting to study ML at university.
+Now I'm working in Data Science and starting to study ML at ITMO university.
 <!--
 **Svyatocheck/Svyatocheck** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.